juicyvveb/arta_test/README.md

 2. <kbd>npm run build</kbd>  - run webpack in production mode

 ## Translation
-In text there are as ***static*** as ***{{dynamic}}*** text, that needs to get variables.
-Because of it there are two functions for each text-type.
+The project supports both ***static*** and ***{{dynamic}}*** translations using variable placeholders.
+There are two separate functions for each type of translation.
 If the user-system language or lang-param in query string are not detected, then we put the page in english without translation, but anyway   translate function for ***{{dynamic}}*** text will be called.

 To implement dynamic translation in general the libraty <kbd>i18next</kbd> was used.

-## Authors feedback:
+## Author's feedback:

-👉🏻 It was interestning test-project.
-I have demonstrated my skills in HTML, CSS and JS, but also in Webpack.
+👉🏻 This was interestning test-project.
+I demonstrated my skills not only in HTML, CSS, and JavaScript but also in Webpack configuration.
 Some tasks in layout were quite heavy in my view, but it's good, this is a challenge for me. 😊 I'd be glade to hear some advice from you regarding some aspects 🤓.
-In the rest I think i've developed a well project.
-Hope for feedback 😊
+Overall, I believe the result is a well-structured and functional project.
+Hope to hear from you soon! 😊